-Integrated Math 10 (2043) Integrated Math 10 will take an integrated approach to the study of Algebra and Geometry with an emphasis on Geometry.
+Integrated Math 10 will take an integrated approach to the study of Algebra and Geometry with an emphasis on Geometry.
 Math 10 Integrated blends the study of Algebra and Geometry and is a continuation of Math 9 Integrated.
-This course is aligned to the Massachusetts Curriculum Frameworks in order to prepare students for the Grade 10 MCAS Mathematics Exam.
+This course is aligned to the Massachusetts Curriculum Frameworks and will prepare students for the Grade 10 MCAS Mathematics Exam.
 Students will learn the skills they need to break down multistep problems and demonstrate their knowledge in various algebraic and geometric situations.
 Throughout the course, connections between algebra and geometry will be emphasized.
 Course topics include extending the number system; further study of linear relationships, descriptive statistics, area, volume, congruence, similarity, quadrilaterals, coordinate geometry and circles.